parveen-daffodil/au-components/agreement_duration.md

 ### Agreement is for a short period but renews regularly.

-The Agreement will bind the parties for the Term.
-The Agreement will continue to automatically renew for the Term unless a party to the Agreement gives the other party {{cancellation notice period}} notice before the end of a Term.
+The Agreement will bind the parties for {{period}}.
+The Agreement will continue to automatically renew for the Term unless a party to the Agreement gives the other party {{period}} notice before the end of a Term.